pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 :::tip Prevent session replay attempts

 The `jti` claim (the JWT ID) contains a unique identifier assigned to each Pomerium JWT.
-You can prevent session replay attempts by implementing a system that monitors `jti` reuse either in real time or by checking session logs.
+If you can implement a system that checks the `jti` value in real time, you can prevent session replay attempts.
+Or, if you persist the `jti` value in your logs, you can detect replayed JWTs after the fact.

 :::